How long can I keep an unopened bar?

 Leaving your soap standing in water will make it soften, which means you will use it up faster.

 Don't use a plastic box or clingfilm as that will make your soap deteriorate.

 I have sensitive skin, which soap do you recommend?

 My soaps are made out of natural ingredients and are very gentle.
 Most people can use them without any problems.

 However, some people have extremely sensitive skin and find that they can't tolerate any colours, essential oils or fragrances.

 If that is you, I recommend using my pure & sensitive bar which contains nothing but saponified oils, no colours, no essential oils, no fragrances.
 Just beautiful, rich luxurious lather.

 However, as with all skin care products, if you have any concerns then we recommend that you test our soap on a small area of your skin before using it on your whole body.

 Why do you use palm oil?

-I use palm oil is because it makes a huge difference to the quality of the soap.
-The bar is much harder than those made without and they tend to have a richer, more luxurious lather.
+I use palm oil because it makes a noticeable difference to the quality of a soap.
+Not only are the bars harder and longer lasting than those which are palm oil free, they have a richer, more luxurious lather.